Mansterteddy/Mansterteddy/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on onnx, onnxruntime, TensorRT and Transformers.
+- 🔭 I’m working on onnx, onnxruntime, TensorRT and Transformers.
-- 🌱 I’m currently learning CS221 and CS224N.
 - 🤔 I want to read PRML, SICP and Convex Optimization.